inariksit/inariksit.github.io/_drafts/2023-12-27-derivation.markdown

 ### English

 These forms are in the inflection table of `child_N`, because there are constructors in the RGL that access all those forms.
-Here's an (exhaustive, non-unique) example of such trees:
+Here's an example of such trees that use all 4 forms:

 ```haskell
 $ gf alltenses/AllEng.gfo